-W5100 chip, unfortunately, is not designed to work in heavy loaded and switched environment, especially where packets may get massively lost or there're spurious retransmissions which hinder normal and sequenced TCP/IP data packet flow.
+W5100 chip, unfortunately, is not designed to work in heavy loaded and switched environment, especially where packets may get massively lost, out-of order packets are being received, or spurious retransmissions occur which hinder normal and sequenced TCP/IP data packet flow.
 For technical information about issue please refer to the WIZnet support forum website at http://wizwiki.net/forum/viewtopic.php?f=4&t=3670.

 The issue is that remote hosts/proxies may expect W5100 to behave in specific way, but W5100 does not satisfy expectations.
-To mitigate this issue there's threshold value used which makes BLOAD and PLAYWAV statements keeping threshold number of bytes in the W5100's RX buffer so that remote host/proxy did not have an option sending more than one data packet a time without W5100's acknowledgement, and thus performing retransmissions immediately as requested by W5100 without filling its buffer (which is not accepted by W5100) prior performing retransmission.
+To mitigate this issue there's threshold value used which makes NETBLOAD and NETPLAYWAV statements keeping threshold number of bytes in the W5100's RX buffer so that remote host/proxy did not have an option sending more than one data packet a time without W5100's acknowledgement, and thus performing retransmissions immediately as requested by W5100 without filling its buffer (which is not accepted by W5100) prior performing retransmission.